encourageat/blog/_posts/2024-01-15-Start-Keycloak-using-Docker.md

 - Keycloak in developer mode started using docker command
 - Keycloak in developer mode started using docker-compose command and uses H2 database (default)
-- Keycloak in developer moded started using docker-compose and connected to a postgres database running in the same network
+- Keycloak in developer moded started using docker-compose and connected to a postgres database running on the same network

 **Keycloak in developer mode started using docker command**